Reykjavik, Iceland

 Expats, digital nomads and retirees living in Reykjavik responded:

 "Expats and digital nomads living in Reykjavik, often like the stunning natural beauty of the country, with its unique landscapes, geothermal pools, and opportunities for outdoor activities such as hiking, skiing, and whale watching.
 They also appreciate the high quality of life, excellent healthcare system, and low crime rates, which contribute to a safe and comfortable living environment.
 Reykjavik is known for its friendly and welcoming locals, who often speak English fluently, making it easy for expats to communicate and integrate into the community.
 The city also has a vibrant arts and culture scene, with numerous festivals, museums, and galleries to explore.
 On the other hand, expats and digital nomads may dislike the high cost of living in Reykjavik, as Iceland is known to be one of the most expensive countries in the world.
 This includes high prices for housing, groceries, dining out, and transportation.
 The weather can also be a challenge, with long, dark winters and unpredictable weather conditions, which may not be suitable for everyone.
 Additionally, the small size of Reykjavik and its remote location can make some expats feel isolated, with limited options for travel and entertainment compared to larger cities.
-Finally, the job market in Reykjavik can be competitive, and it may be difficult for expats to find work without specialized skills or knowledge of the Icelandic language," commented one expat who moved to Reykjavik, Iceland.
+Finally, the job market in Reykjavik can be competitive, and it may be difficult for expats to find work without specialized skills or knowledge of the Icelandic language," mentioned an expat living in Reykjavik.

 Get Quote